-Application EUI/Join EUI is an identifier optionally assigned by the LoRa network server (LNS) or by you for the relevant application.
+The Application EUI / Join EUI is an identifier optionally assigned by the LoRa network server (LNS) or by you for the relevant application.

 The Application EUI is preset with a uniform value and is identical for each sensor on delivery.
 This value can be used to establish a connection to a LoRa network.
-However, it is recommended that this value be adjusted to suit the particular LoRa environment when the sensor is commissioned.
+However, it is recommended to adjust this value to the respective LoRa environment when commissioning the sensor.